HighKingofMelons/sep1-redo/README.md

 ## Running
 - Clone the repo
-- Open in Intellij
-- Run the ´App.java´ file
+- Run './mvnw javafx:run' in the project directory

-~~we don't know what build systems are yet (-:~~